seperman/deepdiff/README.md

 ### A message from Sep, the creator of DeepDiff

 > 👋 Hi there,
-> If you find value in DeepDiff, you might be interested in another tool I've crafted: [Qluster](https://qluster.ai/solution). <br/>
+>
+> Thank you for using DeepDiff!
-> As an engineer, I understand the frustration of wrestling with **unruly data** in pipelines. <br/>
+> As an engineer, I understand the frustration of wrestling with **unruly data** in pipelines.
-> I developed **Qluster** to empower product managers and ops teams to control and resolve data issues autonomously and **stop bugging the engineers**! 🛠️
+> That's why I developed a new tool - [Qluster](https://qluster.ai/solution) to empower non-engineers to control and resolve data issues at scale autonomously and **stop bugging the engineers**! 🛠️
+>
+> If you are going through this pain now, I would love to give you [early access](https://www.qluster.ai/try-qluster) to Qluster and get your feedback.

 # ChangeLog